The best part about holiday meals, besides maybe the mashed potatoes, is stuffing.

 - 2 tablespoons fresh parsley, for garnish

-Heat 2 tbsp olive oil in a large oven-safe skillet or cast iron pan over medium-high heat.
+- Heat one packet FBOMB Olive Oil in a large oven-safe skillet over medium-high heat.

-Add in the mushrooms, cauliflower and pork sausage.
-Drizzle additional 2 tablespoons of olive oil on top, stir and sauté for another 5 minutes.
+- Add in the mushrooms, cauliflower and sausage.
+Drizzle remaining 2 tablespoons of olive oil on top, stir and sauté for another 5 minutes.

 - Protein: 11.6g